Energy & Hydration

 On Ozempic, Wegovy, or Mounjaro?

-GLP-1 medications add two additional causes of fatigue: suppressed thirst leading to dehydration without realising it, and very low calorie intake from appetite suppression often falling below 1,000 calories per day.
-Read the GLP-1 fatigue guide for a medication-specific breakdown.
-If you are not eating enough, the Signs You Are Not Eating Enough on GLP-1 guide covers the warning signs.
+GLP-1 medications add two additional fatigue causes: suppressed thirst signals leading to dehydration without awareness, and very low calorie intake from appetite suppression often falling below 1,000 calories per day without realising it.
+The GLP-1 fatigue guide covers both mechanisms and the specific fixes for medication users.
+If you suspect you are not eating enough, the Signs You Are Not Eating Enough on GLP-1 guide covers the warning signs.

 Summary